 Obtaining foreign aid in Uzbekistan continues to be a complicated process.
-The process involves a number of government bodies, such as the Ministry of Justice, the Ministry of Foreign Affairs, and other departments, and, in certain cases, it is necessary to obtain permission from the government body that has the authority to decide whether to approve or deny the receipt of foreign assistance.
+The process involves the Ministry of Justice and other justice bodies that, in accordance with the law, carry out state registration of NCOs (hereinafter referred to as the "registration authority").
+In certain cases, it is necessary to obtain permission from those government bodies to approve or deny the receipt of foreign assistance.

 For example, if the amount of all funds and property received from foreign sources over a year does not exceed 30 million soms (approx. \$2,646), NCOs are only required to notify the registration body (justice authorities) of the receipt of such funds/property.
 If it exceeds 30 million soms, the NCO must obtain approval from the registration body.
 At the same time, the registration body has the right to deny the NCO the receipt of the funds/property for any of a broad list of reasons stipulated in Resolution #858.
-193 NCOs are also obliged to provide information and supporting documents about their use of funds and property received from foreign persons upon request of the registration body.
+200 NCOs are also obliged to provide information and supporting from Other Persons of October 9, 2019